The Honourable Stéphane DionAmbassador to Germany and Special Envoy to the European Union and Europe

 Instead of the “Ledigkeitsbescheinigung”, the registrar might allow Canadians to make an affirmation of single status at the “Standesamt”.

 The Embassy of Canada in Berlin offers a limited range of notarial services.

 Please contact the Embassy by email with scanned copies of documents prior to visiting the office to verify if the requested service can be provided.

 The Embassy of Canada in Berlin offers full passport services.
-Submit applications by mail or in person.
+Applications can be submitted by mail or in person.
 The standard processing time of 20 working days applies to all passport applications.
-Apply for a new passport at least 6 weeks before any planned travel.
+It is recommended to apply for a new passport at least six weeks before any planned travel.